bamBi4k/Project-Sentinel/README.txt

 Project Sentinel
-A decentralized identity handshake system - proving who you are without revealing yourself
+A decentralized identity handshake system, proving who you are without revealing yourself

 What is Project Sentinel?
 Project Sentinel is a privacy-first digital identity prototype that allows users to prove facts about themselves (like "I am over 18") without revealing personal information like their name, birth date, or ID number.